 Want to learn more?
 Our Music Technology faculty is happy to answer your questions.

-For questions about audio and music recording, production, video, multimedia, or the studio facilities:
+For questions about audio and music recording, production, or the recording studio facilities:

 Contact Michael Dunston

-For questions about computer music, digital interactive sound and intermedia studio (DISIS), or the Laptop Orchestra:
+For questions about computer music, Digital Interactive Sound and Intermedia Studio (DISIS), or the Linux Laptop Orchestra (L2Ork):